sashminea/auto-editor-gui/README.md

    npm install
    ```

-5. (Optional) Compile TypeScript files for the main Electron process:
+5. Navigate back to the root directory, compile TypeScript files for the main Electron process:

    ```bash
    cd..
    npx tsc
    ```

-6. To run the Electron app, navigate back to the root directory and use:
+6. To run the Electron app:

    ```bash
    npm run electron